Software-defined networking (SDN): Enterprises, Organizations, and service providers are being surrounded by a number of competing forces.

 It enables a programmatically efficient configuration of the network to improve the performance of networks and monitoring results.

-Software-defined networking is emphasized on the fact that the basic architecture of the traditional networks is so much complex and decentralized while the present network needs more flexible architecture with a simple troubleshoot option.
+Software-defined networking emphasizes the fact that the basic architecture of the traditional networks is so much more complex and decentralized, while the present network needs more flexible architecture with a simple troubleshooting option.

-Software-defined networking recommends the centralization of network intelligence by withdrawing the forwarding process of network packets (data packets) from the routing process (control process).
+Furthermore, it recommends centralizing network intelligence by withdrawing the forwarding process of network packets (data packets) from the routing process (control process).

 Software-defined networking (SDN) Architecture